You open a new Logic Pro session, fired up and ready.

 Sort of.

-But even in mastering, level matching is useful during processing stages to evaluate EQ, compression, limiting, etc., before you apply the final gain boost.
+Even then, level matching is useful during the processing stages to evaluate EQ, compression, and limiting before you apply the final gain boost.

 It is an art.

 But every great artist has discipline behind the brushstrokes.
-These aren’t rules to limit you—they’re systems to help you finish your work faster and better.
+Think of these as guardrails rather than limits: systems that help you finish your work faster and better.

-Think of them as guardrails: You can break them once you know why they exist.
-But if you skip them out of laziness or ego, your mixes will suffer.
+You can break them once you know why they exist, but skip them out of laziness or ego and your mixes will suffer.

 Enter your first name and email address and click the "Get Access Now!" button to get your free mixing guide.